 The moderately challenging course is designed among beautiful trees of nearly every variety.
 Concrete tee pads and highly visible red baskets make it idyllic for a round of 18 holes.

-Due to the 12-acre lake, novice players will find a couple of holes challenging, so I recommend they pack a retriever or floating disc.
+Due to the 12-acre lake, novice players will find a couple of holes challenging, so I recommend they pack a retriever or a floating disc.

 Each hole of the 18-hole course has three tee pad options, some fairways are considerably tree lined or tree covered while others are open and easier to play.

-Nestled in a residential neighborhood, the course includes dirt pads and golfers will need to be watchful of the pond in the center.
+Nestled in a residential neighborhood, the course includes dirt pads, and golfers will need to be watchful of the pond in the center.

 Established in 2016, the course includes concrete pads and wide fairways make for relaxing play.
 Pause between holes to rest on a nearby bench under a canopy of trees or snap pictures of a nearby waterfall.